MartinVanacore/weather-react/README.md

 ---
 # Weather-React

 This practice project was made with React, Boostrap5, Moment.js library, Axios and is powered by the openweather API.
+With mobile first.
 It was made to be able to consume an API and to be able to manipulate the data, there are still a couple of fixes to be done but little by little I'm completing the app.

 Axios: https://axios-http.com/docs/intro